 Five Easy Ways to Design a Gallery Wall

-1. The Grid: An arrangement of 6, 9 or 12 identically-sized framed photos
+An arrangement of 6, 9 or 12 identically-sized frames

 - Perfect if: you want to precisely fill the space above a couch, headboard, or dining room table.

-- Think about: picking one classic frame style for a sleek uniform and considering a theme for your grid, such as travel photos, wedding photos, or art prints.
+- Think about: picking one classic frame style for a sleek, uniform look and considering a theme for your grid, such as travel photos, wedding photos, or art prints.

-2. The Column: A vertically-stacked arrangement of 4 to 6 framed photos or pieces of art
+A vertically-stacked arrangement of 4 to 6 frames

 - Perfect if: you have a narrow wall next to a door or window.
 The vertical gallery wall works wonders in tight spaces.

 - Think about: mixing up frame styles, mixing metals, and varying the frame sizes to add visual interest.

 A floor-to-ceiling arrangement of small pieces collected over time

 - Perfect if: you have an alcove or nook you’d like to fill.

 - Think about: having one consistent design element to make the space look cohesive - sticking to all wood frames or gold frames, or keeping the tones in your art consistent.